 What are the Uses of Medical Marijuana?

-Most people Buy marijuana online for pain control.
+Most people buy marijuana online for pain control.
 While marijuana isn’t strong enough to treat severe pain (such as post-surgical pain or a broken bone), it works wonders for chronic pain, which affects millions of people, especially as they age.
 Its appeal stems from the fact that it is safer than opiates (it is difficult to overdose on and far less addictive), and it can be used instead of NSAIDs like Advil or Aleve if patients can’t take them due to kidney, ulcer, or GERD problems.

-Pineapple Express, Platinum Girl Scout Cookies, Royal Cookies, fairy floss, Northern Lights, OG Kush, Critical Kush, and a variety of other strains appear to help relieve the discomfort of multiple sclerosis and nerve pain in general.
+Pineapple Express, Platinum Girl Scout Cookies, Royal Cookies, Cotton Candy, Northern Lights, OG Kush, Critical Kush, and a variety of other strains appear to help relieve the discomfort of multiple sclerosis and nerve pain in general.
 There are few possible alternatives in this area, and sedatives like Neurontin, Lyrica, and opiates are severely sedating.
 Patients indicate that marijuana permits them to resume their previous activities without feeling drowsy or distracted.

 In this regard, marijuana is said to be an excellent muscle relaxant, with users swearing for its ability to reduce tremors in Parkinson’s patients.
 It has also been used well for fibromyalgia, endometriosis, interstitial cystitis, and various other illnesses where chronic pain is the ultimate common pathway.